 These three awards are very similar in terms of the rewards they bring and the criteria by which nominees are judged.
 All provide one or two years of fully funded graduate study at a British or Irish university, and all are extremely competitive and highly prestigious.
 There are many very interesting interdisciplinary graduate programs that can be very attractive to Wesleyan graduates.
 Selection committees seek to identify future leaders with a commitment to helping those less fortunate than themselves and to making a significant contribution in their chosen fields.

-- The Keasbey Scholarship - Next Submission Opportunity is 2012
+- The Keasbey Scholarship--Next Submission Opportunity is in 2015

 To promote Anglo-American relations; to provide Americans with an opportunity to experience the British educational system.

 Support for two years of study at selected British institutions.
 Direct payment to the British institution involved to cover tuition and other fixed charges; a cost-of-living stipend paid to the Scholar to cover board, lodging, and general subsistence; an allowance for travel between the United States and Great Britain.
 The stipend is approximately equal to that of the Rhodes Scholarship.

 Contact Carolyn Sorkin (x3007).
 Deadline: August 1.

 - The St. Andrews Scholarship - Deadline: October 1

 The St. Andrews Scholarship provides funds for one year of graduate study in Scotland.
 Eligibility is determined not only by academic merit, but also by heritage and geography: you must live or study within 250 miles of New York (as a Wesleyan student, you do), and you must be able to show some Scottish heritage.